PARMA Recordings: Imprints and acquisitions

 In 2008, PARMA Recordings acquired the New York-based classical label, Capstone Records, founded by composer Richard Brooks.
 It was agreed in 2009 that the acquired label would be run as an imprint and that the founder would sit on the board in an advisory capacity.
 Also in 2009, Big Round Records, previously owned by Congressman Paul Hodes, was brought into the PARMA Recordings family.
 In 2011, MMC Recordings was acquired along with "ThatNewMusicLibrary", the internet music publisher.

 In April 2024, the parent recording company acquired Albany Records along with its complete catalog.

+In late January 2026, the classical label MSR Classics was acquired by PARMA, adding nearly 800 commercial releases to the overall PARMA family catalog.
+MSR Classics, specializing in orchestral, chamber, and choral repertoire, was founded in 1998 by music producer and sound engineer Robert LaPorta who has been retained by PARMA as Artistic Advisor during the transition period.

 Radio airplay

 Recorded music from the overall catalog has been broadcast on radio stations both in the United States and internationally.

-Works from the 2012 Navona Records release, Dimensions – Works for String Orchestra, have been played on BBC Radio 3, Barcelona's Catalunya Ràdio, Canada′s Radio–Classique CJSQ-FM, New Jersey's WPRB 103.3 fm, South Africa's Classic FM 102.7 and Sweden's P2 Klassiskt.
+Works from the 2012 Navona Records release, Dimensions – Works for String Orchestra, have been played on BBC Radio 3, Barcelona's Catalunya Ràdio, Canada's Radio–Classique CJSQ-FM, New Jersey's WPRB 103.3 fm, South Africa's Classic FM 102.7 and Sweden's P2 Klassiskt.

-Gerald Cohen’s “Sea of Reeds”, a Navona Records release (NV5979), featured on Classical KING Second Inversion's "Album of the Week" on January 12, 2015.
+Gerald Cohen's “Sea of Reeds”, a Navona Records release (NV5979), featured on Classical KING Second Inversion's "Album of the Week" on January 12, 2015.

 Sergio Cervetti's Nazca, with the Moravian Philharmonic Orchestra, received airplay on New York Public Radio's WNYC in December 2016.
 On April 01, 2025, the station also broadcast Rebecca Oswald's Sleep, Child from the Navona album: Light and Shadow: Modern Orchestral Works.

 Pianist Liza Stepanova's solo album of 2020, E Pluribus Unum (NV6300), featuring 8 composers, has been widely broadcast on national and international radio.
 Tracks from the album have been broadcast on Australia's ABC Classic Drive on May 31, 2023, on Canada's CBC public radio "Album of the Week" and on Classical Discoveries with Marvin Rosen on August 26, 2020.

 In November 2021, PARMA Recordings became a sponsor and partner in All Classical Radio's Recording Inclusivity Initiative, set up in January 2021 to promote America's classical music playlist by recording, releasing, and distributing high-quality recordings of classical works by underrepresented composers.
 The Navona Records album Amplify was the first instalment under the collaboration with the Portland public radio station's RII.
 It was followed by volume 2 of the RII, Elevate, in May 2024.